SverreNystad/template_python_application/README.md

 git clone https://github.com/USERNAME/REPONAME.git
 cd PROJECT NAME
 ```
-2. Create a virtual environment
+2. Create and run a virtual environment.

+    Create the virtual by running the following command.
+    ```bash
+    python3 -m venv venv
+    ```
+    To use the virtual environment run the following command
     #### On Windows:
     ```bash
-    python3 -m venv venv
     source venv/Scripts/activate
     ```
     #### On macOS and Linux:
     ```bash
-    python3 -m venv venv
     source venv/bin/activate
     ```